-In spite of the fact that there are no truly two-dimensional flows in nature, they share some properties with flows in which one length-scale is much smaller than the other two.
-For instance, certain aspects of the flows in the atmosphere and oceans can be explained by 2-D Navier-Stokes equations (Frisch 1995; Lindborg 1999).
-Such applications, in addition to theoretically interesting aspects, has motivated studies of two-dimensional flows in the last few decades.
+In spite of the fact that there are no truly two-dimensional flows in nature, many flows may be well described by two-dimensional models in the appropriate limit.
+For example, certain properties of atmosphere and ocean flows can be explained by two-dimensional Navier-Stokes equations (Frisch 1995; Lindborg 1999).
+Such applications, in addition to the fact that the two-dimensional Navier-Stokes equations are more mathematically tractable, have led to many studies of two-dimensional flows over the last few decades.
 The success and simplicity of Kolmogorov's theory has inspired efforts to adapt the theory to two-dimensional turbulence.
-However, Kolmogorov's theory does not apply directly to two-dimensional flow since the dynamics of two-dimensional flows are qualitatively different from three-dimensional flows.
-For example, vortex stretching which plays a key role in energy transfer between scales in 3-D is absent in 2-D. In addition, Fjørtoft (1953) (and later Merilees & Warn (1975) and Gkioulekas & Tung (2007)) showed that in a 2-D incompressible Navier-Stokes flow the energy is (on average) transferred to larger scales, while the enstrophy is transferred to smaller scales.
-This so-called dual cascade is quite different from the 3-D case where the energy cascades down to smaller scales in the inertial range.
+However, Kolmogorov's theory does not apply directly to two-dimensional flow, since the dynamics of two-dimensional flows are qualitatively different from three-dimensional flows.
+For example, vortex stretching, which plays a key role in energy transfer between scales in three-dimension flow, is absent in the two-dimensional flow.
+In addition, Fjørtoft (1953) (and later Merilees & Warn 1975 and Gkioulekas & Tung 2007) showed that in a two-dimensional incompressible Navier-Stokes flow the energy is (on average) transferred to larger scales, while the enstrophy is transferred to smaller scales.
+This so-called 'dual cascade' is quite different from the three-dimensional case, where the energy cascades down to smaller scales in the inertial range.
 Based on Fjørtoft's work and Kolmogorov's universality assumption, Kraichnan (1967), Leith (1968) and Batchelor (1969) developed an analogous theory (usually referred to as KLB theory) for homogeneous, isotropic and statistically stationary two-dimensional forced turbulence.

-According to the KLB theory, in 2-D Navier-Stokes turbulence, there are two inertial ranges (of energy and enstrophy respectively) where the effects of the viscosity and the external forces are negligible.
+According to the KLB theory, in a two-dimensional Navier-Stokes turbulence, there are two inertial ranges (of energy and enstrophy, respectively) where the effects of the viscosity and the external forces are negligible.
 The energy and the enstrophy are injected by external forcing in some intermediate scales between energy and enstrophy inertial ranges.
-The injected energy is then transferred to ever larger scales through the energy inertial range while the enstrophy is transferred to smaller scales through the energy inertial range until it is eventually dissipated by molecular viscosity.
-Kraichnan assumed that in the energy inertial range the energy spectrum of the flow, E(k), depends only on the energy dissipation rate ( $\epsilon$ ) and the wavenumber k, while, in the enstrophy inertial range, E(k)depends only on enstrophy dissipation rate ( $\eta$ ) and k.
-Using dimensional analysis, he then predicted the following scaling laws: $E(k) \propto k^{-5/3}$ in the energy inertial range (just as in three-dimensional turbulence) and $E(k) \propto k^{-3}$ (with a possible logarithmic correction (see Kraichnan 1971)) in the enstrophy inertial range (see figure 1).
+The injected energy is then transferred to ever larger scales through the energy inertial range, while the enstrophy is transferred to smaller scales through the enstrophy inertial range until it is eventually dissipated by molecular viscosity.
+Kraichnan assumed that in the energy inertial range the energy spectrum of the flow, E(k), depends only on the energy dissipation rate ( $\epsilon$ ) and the wavenumber k, while, in the enstrophy inertial range, E(k) depends only on enstrophy dissipation rate ( $\eta$ ) and k.
+Using dimensional analysis, he then predicted the following scaling laws: $E(k) \propto k^{-5/3}$ in the energy inertial range (just as in the three-dimensional turbulence) and $E(k) \propto k^{-3}$ (with a possible logarithmic correction: see Kraichnan 1971) in the enstrophy inertial range (see figure 1).